-A charity that supports children, young people and adults with HIV is the latest to win a Big Society Award.
+Body & Soul, a charity which supports children, teenagers and adults living with HIV in the UK is the latest winner of a Big Society Award, Prime Minister David Cameron has announced.

 The charity has built up a community of more than 4,000 members who register to join the community and use the services.
 Body & Soul’s 5 core programmes are divided into age groups: children 0 to 9, 10 to 12, teenagers, younger adults and adults – and are designed to reduce the isolation and stress that can come with an HIV diagnosis.